 The story behind Govardhan Puja goes this way:

 During the Dwaparyuga, Shri Krishna taught people of Vrindavan not to worship god Indra or any other deity because these demigods cannot give anything other than a devotee’s karmic deeds.
-One should only offer worship to The Supreme God.
+One should only offer worship to The Supreme God (who is none other than Kabir Parmeshwar).
 Following the guidance of Shri Krishna, villagers stopped performing the worship of Indra.
 This irritated lord Indra at the villagers of Vrindavan.
 Indra Deva has 96 crores Meghmala (Think of it as a power to provide rain on planet Earth).
 Each Meghmala has one crore clouds.
 If he drops one Meghmala on earth, the entire earth will be lashed with torrential rains and get flooded.

 Why Did Krishna Ji Lift Govardhan Hill?